Sam Durant: Education

 Durant received a BFA in sculpture in 1986 from the Massachusetts College of Art and an MFA from California Institute of the Arts.

-From 2000–2022, Durant taught art at the California Institute of the Arts in Valencia, California.
+From 2000 to 2022, Durant taught art at the California Institute of the Arts in Valencia, California.
 As of 2023, he is Professor of Sculpture in the Department of Art at the State Academy of Fine Arts in Stuttgart, Germany.

 Career

 Durant's work has been exhibited internationally for more than three decades.
-Growing up near Boston, MA in the 1970’s he experienced the radical pedagogy of A. S. Neill, Maria Montessori, John Holt, anti-war demonstrations and the desegregation of the public school system.
-Exposure to an educational culture emphasizing democratic ideals, racial equality and social justice created the foundation for Durant’s artistic perspective.
+Growing up near Boston, MA in the 1970s he experienced the radical pedagogy of A. S. Neill, Maria Montessori, John Holt, anti-war demonstrations and the desegregation of the public school system.
+Exposure to an educational culture emphasizing democratic ideals, racial equality and social justice created the foundation for Durant's artistic perspective.
 Often taking up forgotten events from the past, his works make connections with present and ongoing social and cultural issues.
-Durant’s methodology is research based but with an emphasis on social engagement, often working with communities and groups in collaborative situations.
+Durant's methodology is research based but with an emphasis on social engagement, often working with communities and groups in collaborative situations.
 His work since the 2010s has been publicly oriented and often participatory.
 He has had solo museum exhibitions at the Museum of Contemporary Art, Los Angeles, Kunstverein für die Rheinlande und Westfalen, Düsseldorf, S.M.A.K., Ghent, Belgium, and the Govett-Brewster Art Gallery in New Zealand.
 His work has been the subject of nine monographic catalogs.
-Durant’s work has been included in numerous international exhibitions including Documenta 13, the Yokohama Triennial, the Venice, Sydney, Busan, Liverpool, Panama, and the Whitney Biennials.
+Durant's work has been included in numerous international exhibitions including Documenta 13, the Yokohama Triennial, the Venice, Sydney, Busan, Liverpool, Panama, and the Whitney Biennials.
 Durant has shown with several galleries including Blum & Poe in Los Angeles, Praz-Delavallade in Paris/Los Angeles and Sadie Coles HQ in London and Catriona Jeffries in Vancouver.
 He is currently represented by Paula Cooper Gallery in New York and Blum Gallery, Los Angeles, Tokyo and New York.